jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/howto-use-gpg-to-encrypt-and-sign-messages.md

 # Recoverable Secrets
 Just about the worst thing you can do is use the same password across several services, meaning that an attack on one gives entry to multiple accounts.
-The challenge is to generate a unique and secure password for each and every application,
+The challenge is to generate a unique and secure password for each and every application.

 HaseDice is not a password manager, or an app, but a simple method that can be readily applied.
 A simple dice is used to create random numbers,